Do you receive a government subsidy for this wind farm?

 Where will the power go to?

 The Borssele III & IV offshore wind farm will have a total installed capacity of 731.5 MW.
-This is enough to meet the electricity consumption of around 825,000 Dutch households.
 Shell Energy Europe Limited and Eneco have secured contracts to each sell 50% of the power.
 Watch the video below to see where Blauwwind’s electricity will be used.